 The Exit Zero

-The Exit Zero is something which I haven’t explained in any of the above written programs.
-The main reason being ‘Exit Zero’ has much more gravity to it than any of the syntaxes above in Shell Scripting.
-By default, whenever you execute a script in a Linux or Unix distribution, it returns two types of values or more specifically the exit status to check whether the execution of the shell script is succesful or not.
-If it returns the value as Zero, then the execution was succesful, else it either did not get executed or there was some error during execution.
+Exit Zero is something that I haven’t explained in any of the above-written programs.
+The main reason is ‘Exit Zero’ has much more gravity to it than any of the syntaxes above in Shell Scripting.
+By default, whenever you execute a script in a Linux or Unix distribution, it returns two types of values or, more specifically, the exit status to check whether the execution of the shell script is successful or not.
+If it returns the value as Zero, then the execution was successful, else it either did not get executed, or there was some error during execution.
 Thus, typing in ‘exit 0’ at the end of any script checks the execution status of the script.

-All the things I have covered here are just the least basic part of the Shell scripting in the linux distribution.
-The exit zero part and the pipe plays an important role when executing multiple shell scripting in linux commands and using it along with the conditional if and else statements.
+Everything I have covered here is just the least basic part of the Shell scripting in the Linux distribution.
+The exit zero part and the pipe play an important role when executing multiple shell scripting in Linux commands and using it along with the conditional if and else statements.

 Here are some articles that will help you to get more detail about the Shell Script Types For Linux Newbies, so just go through the link.